lnghrdntcr/lloc/README.md

 * Mina Valizadeh
 * Neshat Mohammadi

+## Licensing
+This library is licensed under the MIT license.
+See `LICENSE` for details.

 ## Acknowledgments
 This work was supported by the National Science Foundation under award CAREER 1453472, and grants CCF-1815145, CCF-1934915.